ckyy5770/PubSubCoordZmq/README.md

 * data: must always be valid ip address of pub1.
 * children: none.

+balancer:
+* data: balancer address, including receiver port and sender port, first line in the data file is receiver address and the second line is sender address.
+* children: none.

 ### WorkFlow

 When the broker starts, it will initialize a default channel with a receiver port and a sender port associate with it.
 Then it will go to zookeeper server, wipe out all data in the /topics node alone with all sub-nodes if needed, then rewrite its current sender and receiver address to it.
 Then it claims the broker started.